flutter/website/src/_includes/docs/swift-package-manager/how-to-enable-disable.md

 your Flutter plugins depend on.

 :::note
-Flutter will fallback to CocoaPods for dependencies that do not support Swift Package Manager yet.
+Flutter falls back to CocoaPods for dependencies that do not support Swift Package Manager yet.
 :::